Jonmontaluisa/prologProject/README.md

 Project 2 for COMP30020 from the University of Melbourne.
 A math puzzle

 ## Overview
 Fill the squares in the puzzle with numbers.
-The sum of number should be equal to the target in the top and left side
+The sum of numbers should be equal to the target in the top and left side

 ## Testing
 Make sure prolog has been installed